-Government contracting is crucial for defining quality of government and public services as it amounts to about 29% of government spending.
+Government contracting is crucial for defining the quality of government and public services because it amounts to about 29% of government spending.
 However, regional quality of government indicators, especially for public spending, are largely missing.
-We assess quality of public spending by transparency, competition, efficiency and corruption, using a novel database of 4 million contracts from the EU28 between 2006-2015.
-We find that public spending quality is associated with GDP/capita, European Quality of Government Index, and public sector meritocracy.
-We confirm large within-country regional variations, but also find considerable change over time: steady deterioration of performance in old EU member states.
+We assess the quality of public spending by transparency, competition, efficiency and corruption using a novel database of 4 million contracts from the EU-28 between 2006 and 2015.
+We find that public spending quality is associated with gross domestic product (GDP)/capita, the European quality of government index (EQI) and public sector meritocracy.
+We confirm large within-country regional variations, but also find considerable change over time: the steady deterioration of performance in old European Union member states.